chapkovski/NovalandCorruptionGuide/docs/source/CodeStructurePost.rst

                 // Flag to ensure restoration happens only once let isRestored = false;

-                // Function to check if localStorage is available function isLocalStorageAvailable() {
+                // Function to check if localStorage is available (ensuring that the browser supports the dynamic questionnaire) function isLocalStorageAvailable() {
                     try {
                         const testKey = '__test__';